neonatura/shioncoin/README.md

 A certificate may also be derived into a license.
 Licensing can be used with SEXE scripts and also can be integrated into a application key via the libshare suite thereby requiring a license to be purchased from the sharecoin network in order to be executed.

 Asset transactions may be created and optionally signed with a certificate.
 These transactions are meant to be used in order to provide a record for physical items such as property or equipment.
+An asset transaction will not expire.

 Creating a certificate initially cost around 10 SHC, and this fee goes down in cost over time.
 Certificate transactions will expire after 48 years, and cannot be updated after creation.